rashid12/retailoJobListing/README.md

 # retailoJobListing

 ## Description
-This repository contains a job listing api
-This application uses: Docker, Nodejs, MongoDB, NGINX The application has the following functionalities:
+This repository contains a job listing api.
+This application uses: Docker, Nodejs, MongoDB, NGINX.
+The application has the following functionalities:
 * POST - used to post new job entries based on the example JSON format provided
 * GET (trending) - returns trending=true job listings sorted by post date, batchwise
 * GET (one by id) - requires id as an input and returns a single job entry